kiangopez/meme-generator/README.md

 Meme Generator using React

-This is my first project and I will be improving this over time.
+This is my first project using React and I will be improving this over time.